-FAQ: What a Slack acquisition could mean for remote work
+Slack FAQ: What Salesforce’s $28 billion acquisition means for remote work

 If you already know what Slack is, chances are you know it a little too well.
 The workplace collaboration software is primarily used by companies as an alternative to email, though some non-workplace groups have adopted it for communication as well.
 Instead of a full email inbox, users get chat messages instantly on the Slack web app, the desktop app or their phone.
 There is no place or time Slack messages can’t find you, unless you remember to hit snooze.

 What makes the app so appealing to companies are the details.
 There’s the ability to make public or private chat groups for teams and departments, or just directly message people.
-It can be set up to work with most popular workplace tools, like Google Docs or Trello, which makes it useful for more than just chats.
-And fun details like GIFs, animated emoji, and shortcuts for quizzes or making the ¯\_(ツ)_/¯ emoticon make it an appealing place for employees to spend their virtual days.
+Most appealingly to Salesforce, it is designed to work with other popular workplace tools such as Google Docs or Trello, which makes it useful for more than just chat.
+And fun details such as GIFs, animated emoji and shortcuts for quizzes or making the ¯\_(ツ)_/¯ emoticon make it an attractive place for employees to spend their virtual days.

 Why is Slack so important now?

-When companies started shifting their entire white-collar workforces from in-person to remote, they found themselves turning to new ways to communicate.
-Slack, already popular with both a free and paid option, was suddenly a primary way people were collaborating on projects, communicating with bosses and co-workers, and even socializing.
-The phenomenon wasn’t as widely recognized as the big Zoom Boom, when that video-chatting app jumped from basic office uses to a necessity for families and friends, but it was also key.
+When companies started shifting their in-person, white-collar workforces to remote, they found themselves needing new ways to communicate.
+Slack, already popular with both a free and paid option, was suddenly a primary way people were collaborating on projects, conferring with bosses and co-workers, and even socializing.
+The phenomenon wasn’t as widely recognized as the Zoom boom, when that video-chatting app jumped from basic office uses to a necessity for families and friends, but it was also key.

+“The events of this year have greatly accelerated the move by companies and governments to an all-digital world, where work happens wherever people are,” Salesforce said in its announcement of the deal.
+It says the merging of the companies’ software would create a “unified platform” for workers.

 Bernstein analysts tout the “high virality” of Slack, as well as its “aesthetic user interface.”

-At the end of the most recent quarter, Slack said it had more than 130,000 paid customers and about 12 million daily active users.
+Slack has said it has about 12 million daily active users, and Salesforce on Tuesday said Slack now has more than 142,000 paying customers.
 Its biggest competitor, Microsoft Teams, says it has 115 million daily active users.
 That number could be bolstered by the way Microsoft integrates Teams with its other Office products.

+The announcement of the deal included that Slack added 12,000 new paying customers, and reported $234.5 million in total revenue for the quarter.

 “Slack faces heavy competition from Microsoft’s Teams product,” Bernstein analysts note.
 They said the competition has become more prominent as usage metrics between the two services are compared — and Slack’s executives talk about competition on their quarterly earnings calls, too.